 The Company has designated its cash as FVTPL, which is measured at fair value.
 Short term and long term investments in other companies are classified as available-for-sale, which is measured at fair value.
+Interest receivable is classified as receivables and measured at amortized cost.
 Trade payables and amounts due to related parties are classified as other financial liabilities which are measured at amortized cost.